 Your Childs First Visit To The Dentist

-Continue to take great care of your baby’s teeth by planning a dental visit to catch any small problems.
-Many parents plan their first appointment right after the first tooth comes in and no later than the first birthday.
+Continue to take great care of your baby’s teeth by planning a dental visit to catch any minor problems.
+Many parents schedule their first appointment right after the first tooth comes in and no later than the first birthday.

-We will check for cavities and diagnose any other issues and show you how to clean a child’s teeth properly and handle any other common questions.
+We will check for cavities, diagnose any other issues, and show you how to clean a child’s teeth properly and handle any other common questions.